arjunr2/WALI/README.md

 ### 1. WALI Engine

 We include a baseline implementation in WAMR.
-To build:
+See [examples/precompiled](examples/precompiled) after building for runnable WALI binaries.

+#### Native Linux Host

+Install dependencies with `sudo ./apt-install-deps.sh` or equivalent packages.
+Then build with:
 ```shell
 git submodule update --init wasm-micro-runtime
 # Generates `iwasm` symlink in root directory
 make iwasm
 ```

-See [examples/precompiled](examples/precompiled) for runnable WALI binaries.

-#### WASM as a Miscellaneous Binary Format!
+##### WASM as a Miscellaneous Binary Format (Optional but Recommended)

 WALI Wasm/AoT binaries can be executed like ELF files with `iwasm` (e.g. `./bash.wasm --norc`).
 This is recommended since it simplifies execution and is **necessary** to build some [applications](applications) out-of-the-box.